KufiyaTech/CanaanCoders/README.md

 Despite being an unforgettable experience, like any other journey, it was filled with obstacles.
 We cannot deny that the resilience ingrained in us by our Palestinian heritage helped us overcome these challenges.
 This competition was our first experience in building and programming a robot.
 None of the team members had ever participated in such an event before.
 This was our first hurdle: three of us venturing into the unknown.
 Many questions plagued us and we faced a lot of hardship during our quest for answers.
 How do we build and design a robot from scratch?
 What do we need?
 How do we make this robot overcome obstacles?
 What is the best way to make this robot recognize colors?
 Many questions needed answers, and the journey to find them was arduous.
 But as Palestinians, we do not know the meaning of surrender.
 ## The First Hurdle:
 While trying to find a solution for the obstacle challenge round, we needed to program the robot to recognize red and green traffic signs.
 What should we do?
 We researched and read a lot about the OpenCV library and decided to use it to enable the robot to perform color detection.
 This was our first experience with image processing.
 However, we faced many difficulties when using OpenCV; the detection was not accurate.
 We tried multiple times to fix the issue but eventually decided to abandon OpenCV and use the Pixy2 camera, which is specifically designed for color recognition.
+## From Concept to Creation: Innovating Our Robot with Artistry
+The WRO rules allowed us to use a ready-made robot structure, but Team Kufiyatech refused the easy route.
+As we are Equipped with specialized training from the Purpose Academy in FreeCAD design platform, we decided to take the challenging path.
+We embarked on designing our robot from scratch and 3D-printing it.
+This journey required meticulous attention and focus; we had to redesign several times until we found the perfect design.
+This step consumed considerable time and effort from our team, with special thanks to Sara Jawaada, our team member responsible for the design.
+## Open challenge:

+## Obstacle avoidance: